Advistane/captcha-duck/README.md

 ## Further help
 Drop into the Kitboga discord server, and check out the #code-jam channel.
 Please don't ask questions via email, as we might not see them before the deadline.

+## Permission to Use
+I (Advistane) give permission to "happylittlecoffeebean" to use this as their submission.